• Summer Opportunities

 Please click here for more specific information.

-Clemson University Career Workshop:
+Clemson University Career Workshop (CCW):

 Clemson University Summer Scholars:

 This is an on-campus, residential summer experience for academically gifted middle and high school students.
 Students take a course of interest with a university instructor and study that subject through hands-on learning, experiments, lectures and sometimes even field trips.
-In the afternoons/evenings, scholars have the opportunity to tour and explore campus, speak with representattives from Admissions and the Calhoun Honors College.
+In the afternoons/evenings, scholars have the opportunity to tour and explore the campus, speak with representatives from Admissions and the Calhoun Honors College.
 Please click here for more information.

 Duke's STAR program: